 While you can’t know for sure if you will develop a serious illness or disability before you retire, your family health history and your current health are both indicators of potential risk.
 Issues you may face now, like prediabetes, heart or cardiovascular conditions, or being overweight can signify increased risk of chronic conditions or a disability down the road.
 They may also result in higher insurance policy premiums or render you ineligible for insurance, so it’s important to purchase a policy sooner, rather than later.

-So who determines eligibility for this rider?
+So, who determines eligibility for this rider?
 Some insurance companies develop their own rating list and others depend upon individual state insurance commissioners.
-Also, activities such as skydiving, scuba diving or bungee jumping may also factor into your eligibility for the waiver of premium rider—and some states don’t offer it at all.
+Also, activities such as skydiving, scuba diving or bungee jumping may factor into your eligibility for the waiver of premium rider—and some states don’t offer it at all.